Growing our Church Family through loving God and our neighbour

 Coronavirus Covid 19

-Following a statement from the Bishop Of St Asaph, ‘in person’ worship has be suspended until the end of January.
-This is also a response to the rise in cases locally.
+Due to the rates of Covid 19 remaining high in Wrexham and on the advice of the Welsh Bishops, our church remains closed for regular worship.
+The situation is kept under review and we hope to be able to reopen in March.
 There is an exception for funerals.
-Online worship moves to 10.00am on Sunday’s on the Facebook page and afterwards on this website.
+Online worship is at 10.00am every Sunday on the Facebook page and afterwards on this website.
 A zoom chat is available at 11.00am each Sunday.
 Please be in touch if you would like the meeting details.

 Sunday Worship ‘in person’ happens every Sunday at 8.15am & 9.30am.